 MacFarlane first pitched Family Guy to Fox around the same time that Mike Judge was signing a deal for King of the Hill.
 Uncertain of how King of the Hill would fare with viewers, Fox executives were hesitant to add another new animated comedy to their lineup.
 Because of this, they decided to pass on Family Guy.

 One year later, MacFarlane followed up with Fox to see if Family Guy was still dead in the water.
 As it turns out, the success of King of the Hill was a key factor in Fox’s decision to take on another new animated comedy.
-They gave MacFarlane $50,000 to create a pilot; he spent six months creating the seven-minute pilot, which was enough to convince Fox to order Family Guy to series.
+They gave MacFarlane $50,000 to create an episode; he spent six months creating a seven-minute pilot, which was enough to convince Fox to order Family Guy to series.

-In its tenth season, South Park creators Trey Parker and Matt Stone decided to vocalize their disdain for Family Guy’s humor in the form of a two-part South Park episode.
-In “Cartoon Wars,” it is revealed to the characters in South Park that the writing staff of Family Guy is actually a group of manatees, and their ideas for cutaway jokes are generated by randomly pairing “idea” balls.
+During South Park's 10th season, creators Trey Parker and Matt Stone decided to vocalize their disdain for Family Guy’s humor in the form of a two-part episode titled “Cartoon Wars."
+In the episode, it is revealed to the characters in South Park that the writing staff of Family Guy is actually a group of manatees, and their ideas for cutaway jokes are generated by randomly pairing “idea” balls.

 As Business Insider reported on the feud,